dvquy13/LaDe/stg_prediction/readme.md

 ## Run

-1. Place the raw data CSV file in the `./data` directory.
+1. Place the raw data CSV file in the `-m data` directory.

 2. Run the following code to generate the dataset and adjacency metrics: